 Diving extensively in Canada, the Caribbean and even the Galapagos has provided me with a wide-range of training and a comprehensive skill set which by itself is a dream come true.
 But, never in my wildest dreams or even in the stories that I concocted in my head as a child, did I ever envision a future where I would be exploring the depths of the Caribbean Sea in a Submarine down to 1000ft!
 That would be just a crazy story right!?

-Not so crazy and dreams do become a reality!
-Today, I work with a small & dedicated team at Substation Curaçao & Chapman Expeditions.
-Our team, by using the manned submersible Curasub, facilitates the exploration of the deep reefs around Curacao & the Greater Caribbean, allowing Marine Biologists from all over the world to explore the twilight zone of the Caribbean Sea down to 1000ft (300m).
+Not so crazy and dreams do become a reality because in 2016 I had the opportunity to work with a small, dedicated and passionate group of professionals at Substation Curaçao & Chapman Expeditions.
+This team using the manned submersible Curasub, facilitates the exploration of the deep reefs around Curacao & the Greater Caribbean, allowing Marine Biologists from all over the world to explore the twilight zone of the Caribbean Sea down to 1000ft (300m).
 This type of documented exploration & discoveries is producing dynamic results that are now being published in major scientific journals.

-Additionally, by monitoring the deeper reefs to find out what influence factors like climate change, acidification, pollution and invasive species have on ecosystems in greater depths, is another aspect that keeps researchers occupied with.
+Another aspect of this Curacao adventure that keeps researchers occupied is monitoring these deeper reefs.
+Marine Biologists are discovering what the effects are of influencing factors like climate change, acidification, pollution and invasive species have on ecosystems in greater depths.
 Simultaneously they are also trying to find out in what way the deeper reefs might affect the recovery capacity of the shallow reefs.

-The Curasub is a specifically designed 5-person submarine built by Nuytco Research Ltd. It is equipped with the latest technology and certified to the highest safety standards allowing Substation Curacao to offer you an experience that only rivals a journey into outer space.
+The Curasub is a specifically designed 5-person submarine built by a Canadian company called Nuytco Research Ltd. It is equipped with the latest technology and certified to the highest international safety standards (ISO) allowing Substation Curacao to offer you an experience that only rivals a journey into outer space.